Bulavin Rebellion: Political and social aftermath

 As mentioned, the Bulavin Rebellion bore striking similarities to Razin's Revolt a generation earlier.
 Both were Cossack rebellions in part, aimed against an imposing governmental institution and driven by animosity for the miserable state of peasant life.
 They effectively set the stage for the Pugachev Uprising under Catherine the Great.

-In response to the uprising, Peter tightened his grip on the Cossack states, causing some 2000 under Ignat Nekrasov to flee to the protection of the Crimean Khanate.
+In response to the uprising, Peter tightened his grip on the Don Cossacks, depriving them of part fo their lands and liquidating most elements of self-government in the area.
+As a result, a group of 2000 Cossacks under Ignat Nekrasov fled under protection of the Crimean Khanate.
 Descendants of these Nekrasovites would relocate to Anatolia during the Pugachev Uprising and settle near Constantinople, where their traditional culture would continue to the present day.